shaohaolin/my-angular2-quickstart/README.md

 This is a repo that was my first attempt of Angular2.
 I used Angular2 QuickStart as my seed project.

-This repo contains all my curiosity of Angular2 with my study notes that I found that it is interested to record.
+This repo contains all my curiosities of Angular2 with my study notes that I found that it is interesting to record.

 ##Notes
 ###1.
 How does import work in Angular 2?